gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

 For a full list of the iTerm2-defined paths, see `Badges <https://www.iterm2.com/documentation-badges.html>`_.

 To set a user-defined variable, you can use an escape sequence or call :meth:`iterm2.Session.async_set_variable`.
-Variables can be strings or numbers.
+Variables can take any type JSON can describe.

 A reference to an unset variable raises an error, preventing the function call from being made.
 If you modify the path to end with `?` that signals it is